bhuvan-ganesan/quick-angular-guide/08_Forms/forms.md

 ```

+**Note on novalidate** - It prevents the browser's native validation to kick in i.e form data will not be validated upon submission.
+Examples include input where type='email'

-FormBuilder API makes it easier to work with the reactive forms in Angular.
+**FormBuilder API** makes it easier to work with the reactive forms in Angular.
 We can make use of the group, array & control methods to build ourFormModel.
 FormBuilder reduces the code required to write the complex forms.